-- 1. Switch multimeter to continuity setting and check connection between negative battery terminal and negative charge controller battery input. - 2.
+1. Switch multimeter to continuity setting and check connection between negative battery terminal and negative charge controller battery input.
 If multimeter beeps, the circuit is continuous.
-Measure continuity between positive charge controller battery input and disconnect switch (DMM should beep). - 3.
-Measure continuity between input and output terminals of disconnect switch (DMM should beep when switch is on).
+Measure continuity between positive charge controller battery input and disconnect switch (DMM should beep).
+3. Measure continuity between input and output terminals of disconnect switch (DMM should beep when switch is on).

-- 4. Measure continuity between disconnect switch and positive (red) battery terminal (DMM will NOT beep). - 5.
-Problem is detected as discontinuity between battery positive terminal (red) and disconnect switch. - 6.
-Check connecting cable for faultiness.
+Measure continuity between disconnect switch and positive (red) battery terminal (DMM will NOT beep).

+5. Problem is detected as discontinuity between battery positive terminal (red) and disconnect switch.

+6. Check connecting cable for faultiness.
 Cause is identified as wire insulations not stripped at battery connector.

-You may demonstrate the fault finding and correction activity using the following instructions.

-Solar PV Maintenance checklist -
+Solar PV Maintenance checklist

-While most of the maintenance aspects have already been covered in previous chapters already, this chapter provides a summary of all the PV maintenance required for solar home system, ending with a checklist for technicians.
+While most of the maintenance aspects have already been covered in previous chapters, this chapter provides a summary of all the PV maintenance required for a solar home system, ending with a checklist for technicians.
 In some sections, more details may be provided on maintenance of larger systems as well, for information purposes only.